 Examples of current and past work include:

-A leading example is the Surviving Gun Violence Project (SGVP) that was created by by Cate Buchanan, SGVP built on years of experience in violence reduction, gun control, women’s rights and victims’ services.
-It aimed to:
+• The Surviving Gun Violence Project (SGVP) that was created by by Cate Buchanan, with support from the Government of Norway, SGVP built on years of experience in violence reduction, gun control, women’s rights and victims’ services.

 All the profits from the book go directly to the Transitions Foundation in Guatemala, a disability rights organisation with wheelchair production and print shop.
 Most of the people coming to Transitions for assistance or who work there have been shot.